Always use fresh and high-quality beans if you want to enjoy a delicious and aromatic cup of coffee.

 The three everyday enemies of pre-ground coffee are:

-Oxygen and the oxidation process can have a significant impact on the shelf life of ground coffee.
+Oxygen and the oxidation process can significantly impact the shelf life of ground coffee.
 Oxidation is the process by which oxygen removes electrons from another molecule.
 This is commonly connected with metals, but it also plays a function in the life of coffee.

 With an unequal quantity of electrons, these molecules become unstable and begin interacting with other molecules surrounding them.
-These volatile chemicals, known as free radicals, are the underlying cause of browning, aging, rusting, and, in the coffee industry, staling.
+These volatile chemicals, known as free radicals, are the underlying cause of browning, aging, rusting, and staling in the coffee industry.

 This helps to explain why all coffee packaging is vacuum sealed.
 Coffee is harmed by air and oxygen through a variety of processes.
 The first is moisture absorption from the air.
 The second is moisture loss into the air, which is accelerated by rising temperatures.